henniseppis/Cyber-Security-project/README.md

 npm start
 ```

+#### Most important code in this project

+You can find the backend code and the flaws inside backend/server.js

 ## Essay

 See the returned essay for detailed instructions (returned to the course page so only visible to the students/teachers in the course).